 - The use and possession of illegal drugs are violations of the law.
-Depending on the violation you may receive a citation, arrest or eviction.
+Depending on the violation you may receive a citation, arrest and/or eviction.

-- Driving Under the Influence (DUI) is a violation of the law.
-Nevada’s blood alcohol limit (BAC) is .08 for drivers 21 years of age and older, and 0.02 for drivers under 21.
+- Driving with an open container or under the influence of alcohol (DUI) is a violation of the law.
+Nevada’s blood alcohol limit (BAC) is 0.08 for drivers 21 years of age and older, and 0.02 for drivers under 21.